creasyw/sicp/ch2/notes.md

 This "_procedure_" is important for the _closure_ property.
 Take the drawing picture at 2.4 as an example, the `picture` procedure does not care if the picture is a point, segment, or a real picture.
 It only cares that there is something that will be drawn to a coordinate.
 The _means of combinations_ are procedures, so they are inherently closed.

+_map_ helps establish an abstraction barrier that isolates the implementation of procedures that transform lists from the details of how the elements of the list are extracted and combined.
+Like the barriers shown in figure 2.1, this abstraction gives us the flexibility to change the low-level details of how sequences are implemented, while preserving the conceptual framework of operations that transform sequences to sequences.

 There are sequence of layers of language --

 - Langage of Schemes of Combinations